MinnDevelopment/java-discord-rpc/README.md

 This project provides binaries for `linux-x86-64`, `win32-x86-64`, `win32-x86`, and `darwin`.
 The binaries can be found at [MinnDevelopment/discord-rpc-release](https://github.com/MinnDevelopment/discord-rpc-release)

-If, on macOS, you get the following message which can be ignored: `Error in LSRegisterURL: -10811`

 ## Documentation

 You can see the official discord documentation in the [API Documentation](https://discordapp.com/developers/docs/rich-presence/how-to).